6 Tips to Avoid Winter Injuries

-As we settle in for the last few months of winter, now is a great time to remind ourselves of a few strategies to help minimize our risk of injury while performing daily tasks.
+According to The Centers for Disease Control and Prevention, 1 million U.S. adults are injured due to slips and falls every year.
+As we settle in for the last few months of winter, now is a great time to remind ourselves of a few strategies to help prevent falls and minimize our risk of injury while navigating snowy driveways and icy parking lots.

 Living in Colorado provides us with our fair share of snow storms, some predictable, some unpredictable.
 When shoveling snow it is first and foremost important to ensure that you are wearing the appropriate footwear to minimize the risk of falling, a sturdy hiking boot or snow boot with good traction is our first choice.
 To minimize the risk of injury to your back, pay close attention to keeping your body square to the snow you are shoveling.
 Excessive twisting with a full shovel of snow can increase the risk for back injury and falls.